WangXiaoShawn/RecruitPro/README.md

 5. Configure any environment variables or settings required for the database connection.
 6. Build and run the application using the SQL queries and commands provided in the project.

-Please refer to the detailed documentation and report for more information on setup, usage, and project insights.
+Please refer to the [detailed design report](https://github.com/WangXiaoShawn/RecruitPro/blob/main/CSE581FinalProject1.3.pdf) included in this repository for more information on setup, usage, and project insights.

 ## Entity-Relationship Diagram